vivarium-collective/vivarium-notebooks/README.md

 This repository includes Jupyter notebooks and some Python files for running the simulations described in "Vivarium: an interface and engine for integrative multiscale modeling in computational biology."

+## Installation
+To run the code used in this work, you will need to install the following modules: `vivarium-core`, `vivarium-cobra`, `vivarium-bioscrape`, and `vivarium-multibody`.
+These modules can be installed locally by executing the following command in the root directory:

+> pip install -e ./

 ## Notebooks
 Notebooks can be found under `notebooks/`.
 These include `Vivarium_interface_basics.ipynb` and `Multi-Paradigm-Composites.ipynb`.